 Stakeholders are systematically invited to report observations are in terms of buildings’ support for their productivity and wellbeing.
 They demonstrate these cause and effect relationships for documentation in the evaluation.
 Stakeholders include:

 - Clients, customers, patients, students, prisoners, visitors

-- Planners, designers, builders
+- Planners, architects, engineers, builders